 - Jeanine Davis is an associate professor and extension specialist with NC State University.
 Her focus is on helping farmers diversify into medicinal herbs, new crops, and organic agriculture.
-She is co-owner of Our Tiny Farm where her family produces garlic, shallots, and other veggies; honey; and pasture raised Black Angus steer.
-They also board horses and raise mini-donkeys.
+She is co-owner of Our Tiny Farm where her family raises bees for honey and raises and boards mini-donkeys.
 She is a frequent speaker on growing specialty crops, direct marketing, and homesteading, and consults outside the state of NC.

 - W. Scott Persons is the author of American Ginseng: Green Gold and an expert in growing and marketing wild-simulated and woods-cultivated ginseng.
 Ginseng is his business.
 He has grown it for decades and currently sells ginseng seeds and consults and teaches on the topic all over the world.